robmccormack89/cms-static-app/readme.txt

   8. All single objects should have a unique slug.

+Archive data & templates:

+  1. The custom template hierarchy for archives works as follows:

+    a. if request if for a post,

+      blog.twig if it exists,
+      else archive.twig if it exists,
+      else render 404.twig (archive.twig must exist!)

+    b. else request if for a project:

+      portfolio.twig if it exists,
+      else archive.twig if it exists,
+      else render 404.twig (archive.twig must exist!)
+      else render 404.twig (the single.twig must exist!)

+  2. For new types to use a custom template per page setup like above, it must be added to is_page_post_or_project(), see helpers.php.

 Uri Routing:

   1. All uri routes are handled by routes.php.
 If a route doesnt exist here, it wont exist on the site.
 See https://phprouter.com/ for more info.